Nass2912/JsTheWeirdParts/README.md

             So when we say async requests, it's more delegating requests than anyhring else, the browser has hooks that just calls the engine responsible for that particular task you want to do and your JS just waits for it's completion to proceed further.

             So say for example we have a click event.
 These events are pushed inside of an event queue, which will be periodically looked at when the JS engine's execution stack is empty (ie after the execution context and global execution context have been completed)

+            So, what appears asynchronous, is actually not the case, so long functions, or long exections on the exectuion stack will definitely alter the execution timing of all other async events happening.